 If you would like more detail about what to expect during a visit to our office, continue reading below.

 After your initial appointments are over, it is natural to have new questions.
 This is an important time for you to stay in touch with our office.
 You have invested time and finances into understanding your child's challenges.
 Now it is time to get the help and support you need in the community to address these issues.
 There may be recommendations to see a therapist, contact a state or local agency, apply for aide/scholarships, or get an IEP.
 This process can seem overwhelming at times.
-Reach out to us by email or phone.
 We will listen, guide you, and try to help you get support in place.

 At this appointment parents will have the opportunity to describe the child’s strengths and challenges.
 The doctor will collect additional details about the child, such as health habits, family history, school performance, current or previous medications tried.
-The doctor completes a physical exam and may meet with parents privately for a few minutes, if requested by parents.
-A treatment plan is discussed at the end of the visit including possible medication changes.
-The consult will also address any additional problems that the doctor has found, and other ways besides medication to help the child with their challenges.
-This may include extra testing or help at school, additional counseling etc. There are many options to help children with developmental and behavioral challenges beside medication, and we want to make sure you are aware of all your options and are choosing the approaches that work for your child and family.
+The doctor completes a physical exam and may meet with parents privately if requested by parents.
+A holistic treatment plan is discussed at the end of the visit.
+This plan may include recommendations for medication, school supports, therapy, skill-building interventions such as relaxation, imagery, or social skills groups.

-We will see your child in follow up care frequently until everyone feels comfortable that medications are working to control the symptoms.
+We will see your child in follow up care frequently until everyone feels comfortable that we are doing everything possible to support your child's needs.
 If our office is managing your child's medication for a condition, we will want to see them in the office at a minimum of every six months.
 We want ensure that they are growing well and not having side effects.
 We want to get feedback from teachers and other caregivers to ensure that the medication is working well in all settings.
 You will be asked to fill out some online forms before the appointment, and to have teachers or other caregivers fill out forms.
-Even though your child will be seen periodically for medication checks, we know that there will be issues that come up about school, behavior, emotions, etc between visits.
-Please reach out to us by phone or email.
-We are here to help.

 Parenting is both a joy and a challenge.
 There are many common childhood behavior problems that can be treated successfully by a developmental-behavioral pediatrician.
 Common problems such as sleep refusal, tantrums, defiance, anger outbursts, and toileting issues can be treated in our office.
-We utilize strategies outlined in one of our favorite parenting books, 1,2,3 Magic, by Timothy Phelan, PhD.
-Dr Zimmer will meet with you weekly, either via telehalth or in person, to understand the problem and work on successive goals to get the behavior udner control.
+Dr. Zimmer will meet with you weekly, either via telehealth or in person, to understand the problem and work on successive goals to get the behavior under control.

 USUALLY TWO APPOINTMENTS